The Restaurant War Thailand: Former names

+International broadcast

+In 2026, the series was rebranded as Restaurant War Street King Thailand for international distribution.
+The third season became available on Netflix in more than 190 countries, marking the programme's first worldwide release outside Thailand.

 Format

 It is a reality cooking competition show conceived and produced by Heliconia H Group.
-It starts with recruiting vendors from street food stalls, flea markets, small restaurants or eateries to compete in a cooking competition.
-They are divided into 3 teams with a head teacher as the main judge and a head chef trainer for each team who teaches cooking to their team members.
+The competition features street food vendors, market traders, and small restaurant owners who are divided into three teams.
+The head teacher serves as the main judge, assisted by a head chef trainer for each team.